NeetKB/AceBook/README.md

 This repository is a FaceBook clone which aims to replicate its core functunalities.

-## Built with MERN, Bootstra, HTML, CSS
+## Built with MERN, Bootstrap, HTML, CSS, Jest and Vitest

 ## 🌟 Features